Overview of Marfan Syndrome

 What happens in Marfan syndrome?

-Everyone has a fibrillin-1 protein, which makes elastic fibers in connective tissue.
-Fibrillin-1 also affects another protein in your body, transforming growth factor-beta (TGF-beta), which helps control how the body grows and develops.
-People with Marfan syndrome inherit a gene mutation that changes how the body uses fibrillin-1, leading to excess growth factors, which causes:
+Everyone has fibrillin-1 protein, which helps make elastic fibers in connective tissue.
+Fibrillin-1 also affects another protein in your body, transforming growth factor-beta (TGF-beta), which helps control how cells function throughout the body.
+People with Marfan syndrome inherit a gene mutation that changes the amount of fibrillin-1 and the function of cells, which causes:

 • Overgrowth of bones, making them longer than usual.